 Attention bias – Where a person invests in companies or products that are mentioned more often.

-Fear of Missing Out (FOMO) bias – Worrying about not taking part in what is currently on trend.
-The current noise around Bitcoin is a good example.
+Fear of Missing Out (FOMO) bias – Worrying about not taking part in what is currently on-trend.
+The Technology sector is always driven by Hype.

 Representativeness bias – The idea that superior or inferior performance in the short term will continue.